rstudio/reticulate/README.md

 <link rel="stylesheet" type="text/css" href="articles/extra.css"/>

-The **reticulate** package provides a comprehensive set of Python interoperability tools for R,
+The **reticulate** package provides a comprehensive set of tools for interopability between Python and R. The package includes facilites
-including:
+for:

 <img src="images/reticulated-python.png" width=250 align=right title="A reticulated python"/>

   - Translation between R and Python objects (for example, between R and Pandas data frames, or between R matrices and NumPy arrays).

-  - A variety of ways to call Python from R including R Markdown, sourcing Python scripts, importing Python modules, and using Python interactively within an R session.
+  - Calling Python from R in a variety of ways including R Markdown, sourcing Python scripts, importing Python modules, and using Python interactively within an R session.